- What is your full name?

 - Do you think the government should provide more help to families?

-(In this question you may ask for clarification regarding what kind of help does the examiner mean, as it is a very open-ended question.
+(In this question you may ask for clarification regarding what kind of

-We are assuming that the ‘help’ here means in terms of family situations because the previous questions are all about family and relationships).
+We are assuming that the ‘help’ here means in terms of family situations

 The government should help families in terms of childcare.
 I feel this shall take off a lot of worry off the parents’ mind, when they are at work.
 Moreover, government should introduce better investment schemes that yield better returns so that people don’t have to keep working so hard.